 The AMBA-PV extensions to the TLM 2.0 Base Protocol (BP) covers the following:

 - Definition of AMBA-PV extension and trait classes.

 - Specialization of TLM 2.0 sockets and interfaces.

-In addition, AMBA-PV defines classes and interfaces for the modeling of side-band signals such as, for example, interrupts.
+In addition, AMBA-PV defines classes and interfaces for the modeling of side-band signals, for example, interrupts.